 In this section

-- Your Lead Maternity Carer (LMC) is there to provide maternity care and support you through pregnancy, labour and the first weeks of your child’s life.
-Most LMCs are midwives, though doctors and obstetricians may also be LMCs.
+- Your Lead Maternity Carer (LMC) will provide maternity care and support throughout your pregnancy, labour and the first weeks of your child’s life.
 Read more

 - A guide to the services your Lead Maternity Carer will provide at each stage of pregnancy, labour, birth and the first weeks of your baby’s life.
 Read more

-- You can choose where to give birth to your baby – either at home or in a small maternity unit or larger maternity hospital.
-Find out about the different facilities available in your area.
+- You can choose where to give birth – either at home or in a small maternity unit or larger maternity hospital.
+Find out about your options.
 Read more

-- The 0800 Mum2Be maternity helpline can provide you with contact details for lead maternity carers in your area.
-Find out when to call the helpline, and who else to contact with your maternity-related questions.
+- The 0800 Mum2Be (0800 686 223) maternity helpline can provide you with contact details for Lead Maternity Carers in your area.
 Read more

-- A new system is being developed that will create an electronic record of the information that is collected about you and your baby during pregnancy and until your baby is 4–6 weeks old.
+- A new system will create an electronic record of the information that is collected about you and your baby during pregnancy and until your baby is 4–6 weeks old.
 Read more

 Your Pregnancy/Tō Hapūtanga